Bronx Gangs Author James Hannon to Appear at the Museum Of The American Gangster in Lower East Side, NYC

 The Museum of the American Gangster does not romanticize or glorify criminality, but rather puts it in a historical context.
 The museum’s goal is to objectively present the role that crime, gangs, and the mob have played in shaping the politics, culture, myth and lore of the United States – from the American Revolution to the Cosa Nostra and five families of the Mafia.
 For more information on the Museum please visit http://museumoftheamericangangster.org.

 “Lost Boys of the Bronx: The Oral History of the Ducky Boys Gang” tells the story of the real-life flesh and blood gang behind the fictional monsters portrayed on-screen in 1979’s “The Wanderers.”
-Readers will see how a few 1960s kids can you buy xanax over the counter became a gang of hundreds at their peak, and how growing up in the age of drugs, glue-sniffing, and war led to the destruction of many lives.
+Readers will see how a few 1960s kids buy xanax vietnam became a gang of hundreds at their peak, and how growing up in the age of drugs, glue-sniffing, and war led to the destruction of many lives.
 Only their loyalty to each other got them through.

 Some industry reviews: